lpolerecky/LANS/README.md

 Look@NanoSIMS (abbreviated as **LANS**) is a [free software](http://www.gnu.org/philosophy/free-sw.html) for the analysis of NanoSIMS image data produced by the Cameca NanoSIMS 50L instrument.
 It is distributed as a Matlab code, thus requires Matlab (proprietary software) installed on your system to run.

 The software was written by Lubos Polerecky (LP) with input from his colleagues at the Max-Planck Institute for Marine Microbiology in Bremen, Germany.
-Presently, LP keeps maintaining and further developing the software at Utrecht University, The Netherlands, with input from hist colleagues and other users from institutions around the world.
+Presently, LP keeps maintaining and further developing the software at Utrecht University, The Netherlands, with input from his colleagues and other users from institutions around the world.

 ## Features